 Best of all, the Coleman motorcycle tent is very lightweight and will only add 3.5kg onto your load, which is nothing!
 It’s quick and easy to set up this motorcycle tent and take it down.
 Included in the price is a one year warranty, so you’re guaranteed to get a good durable product for $74.99.
 Overall it has everything you could need for most types of motorcycle adventures.
 Hand’s down, this is the best value for money motorcycle tent we tested but it is bulky AF and if money isn’t an issue, there are better motorcycle tent options on the market.

 For a step up from the Coleman, the Teepee Tent motorcycle tent is a solid choice.
 It’s a spacious tent built with bikers in mind so there’s plenty of room for you to crash and for you to store your motorcycle.

 This particular tent is compact and portable if you have a large bike, but can fit two people in here, plus a bike within the “garage” section It’s super easy to set up and use, likewise when packing it down.
-This motorcycle camping tent is the perfect balance of affordability, comfortably and usability.
+This motorcycle camping tent is the perfect balance of affordability, comfort and usability.

 5. ALPS Mountaineering Compact Tent – Best One-Person Motorcycle Tent